strongloop/dbload-example-app/README.md

 1. Install memcache locally and start the memcached server on port 11211

+2. Start arc with slc arc --feature tracing

-2. Build and deploy the app to a process manager server
+3. Build and deploy the app to a process manager server

-3. Once the app is deployed, in a new shell, run this to generate load for the app -
+4. Once the app is deployed, in a new shell, run this to generate load for the app -
 > for ((i=1;i<=10000000;i++)); do   curl -v --header "Connection: keep-alive" "\<pm-host-ip\>:3001/chimera/once"; done